Table of Contents

 It happens.
 You sign a reaffirmation agreement, the creditor files it with the court, and it’s approved.
 Now you’re stuck owing the debt no matter what.
 But what if your car then blows up?
 Do you have to pay that loan balance to zero?
 It depends.
 Bankruptcy Code section 524(c)(4) says you have 60 days for rescission, the fancy legal word for changing your mind.

 The bottom line of reaffirmation agreements are that they are bad for you.
-However, there’s one case where you need to sign one, if they shove one under your nose.
-And that one circumstance is regarding a car loan for a vehicle which you want to keep.
-If you don’t get one, be happy, because you don’t want to be forced to give your lender an insurance policy to whap you on the head with.
+However, if you said you’d reaffirm a car in your Statement of Intention, you need to do it.
+If you don’t get one, be happy, but think about the risk you’re taking by not following the law and reaffirming anyway, where they can repossess the car.
+On the one hand, you don’t want to be forced to give your lender an insurance policy to whap you on the head with.